 The vineyard of Chateau Grand Mayne is located to the west of Saint Emilion, at the foot of the plateau.
 Even though the vineyard is in one large block of vines, Chateau Grand Mayne is the result of two different terroirs.

-To produce the wine of Chateau Grand Mayne, the vinification takes place in a combination of wood vats and stainless steel tanks.
-Malolactic fermentation takes place in barrel.
-The wine is aged in new, French oak barrels that range from 80% new, French oak up to 100% new, French oak barrels, depending on the vintage for an average of 24 months, or slightly less.
+To produce the wine of Chateau Grand Mayne, the vinification takes place in a combination of wooden vats and stainless steel tanks.
+Malolactic fermentation takes place in barrels.
+The wine is then aged in a range of 70% to 80% new, French oak barrels for an average of 18 months before bottling.

-There is a second wine, Les Plantes du Mayne which made its debut in 1986.
-The average annual production is close to 5,000 cases of Chateau Grand Mayne per vintage.
+There is a second wine, Filia de Grand Mayne.
+Previously it was known as Les Plantes du Mayne, making its debut in 1986.
+The average annual production is close to 6,000 cases of Chateau Grand Mayne per vintage.
 All the work in the vineyards and cellars is really starting to pay off.
-Adding Louis Mitjavile as their consultant was obviously a good move as well, as their 2015 and 2016 wines are the best ever, produced at the estate.
+You can clearly taste the improvements in the wine, especially starting with the 2015 vintage.

 When to Drink Chateau Grand Mayne, Anticipated Maturity, Decanting Time

 Chateau Grand Mayne is better with at least 5-8 years of bottle age.
-Of course that can vary slightly, depending on the vintage.
-Chateau Franc Mayne is best enjoyed in the first 6-25 years of life.
+Of course, that can vary slightly, depending on the vintage.
+Chateau Grand Mayne is best enjoyed in the first 6-25 years of life.

 Young vintages can be decanted for 1-2 hours.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.